 Merge to Production

 After thorough testing in the Staging environment, merge to the Production environment and thoroughly test using live credentials.
-The moment you go live, customers must be able to complete purchases and administrators must be able to manage the live store.
+The moment you launch your production site, customers must be able to complete purchases and administrators must be able to manage the live store.
 We provide a detailed, clear walk-through for deploying your store and going live:

 Merge to Global Master